thesuhas/CS302-SE-Notes/Unit 3/Software-Configuration-Management.md

 - **Information required**: Description of proposed changes.
 Reason for making changes.
 Items affected by the changes.
 - **Tools, resources and training required to form assessment**: File comparison tools to identify changes.

+### Release Management

+- Code in master directory is released to customers and moved to the software repository.
+- Release will have some sort of criteria to be met, post which authorisation for release will be given.
+- It is making the release available to the customer by deploying a release.

+**Important Terms**

+- **Release**: Formal distribution of an approved version.
+- **Version**: Initial release or re-release of a CI associated with a compilation of re-compilation of the item.
+Different versions can have different functionality.
+- **Revision**: Change to a version that corrects errors but does not change the documented functionality.

+### Bug or Defect Management

+- Management or bugs or defects through tools such as *Bugzilla*.